Last revised March 20, 2023 (effective date)

-You may also request an electronic copy of your personal data that is attached to your account in a structured, commonly-used, and machine-readable format, which can be provided to a different service.
-However, there may be certain information (e.g., technical metadata) that we may not share with you (e.g., for security reasons).
+You may also request an electronic copy of your personal data that is attached to your account in a structured, commonly-used, and machine-readable format, free of charge, which can be provided to a different service.
+However, there may be certain information (e.g., technical metadata) that we will not share with you (e.g., for security reasons or when technically infeasible).

-You may contact us at any time about our processing of your personal data (e.g., to ask a question, request that it be restricted, object to it, request cancellation and erasure, lodge a complaint, or request assistance).
+You may contact us at any time and free of charge about our processing of your personal data (e.g., to ask a question, request that it be restricted, object to it, request cancellation and erasure, lodge a complaint, or request assistance).
 Each request must be clear, specific, and technically feasible.